Teach a Disabled Child

 Charity information: Indiability Foundation (IF) UK

-If our underprivileged, rural, disabled children stayed at home, they would never receive an education.
-School is too far away from them to reach; many have been denied admission; in the village schools, they are taunted for their perceived inabilities – leaving them humiliated and a burden on their families.
+If our underprivileged, disabled children stayed at home, many would never receive an education.
+Access to village schools is limited by distance; many have been denied admission; in the village schools, they are taunted for their perceived inabilities – leaving them humiliated and a burden on their families.

 Completion of formal education will lead to our university scholarship/vocational training programs.
 Our informal, ‘sport for social change’ curriculum, supported by Laureus Sport for Good Foundation, already imparts employable skillsets – nurturing them into productive citizens who can play an active role in society.
 The alumnus boasts of nurses, beauticians, accountants, small business owners, and a medical doctor.

 Help us to carry on taking our disabled students from childhood to livelihood.